Twisted differential operators and $q$-crystals: -calculus

+\begin{prop} If $M$ is a finitely presented flat $A$-module, then it is equivalent to give $M$ the structure of a topologically quasi-nilpotent $D_{A/R,q}$-module or to endow it with a hyper-$q$-stratification. \end{prop}

-\begin{proof} It follows from the previous discussion that the first five categories are all isomorphic.
-Moreover, by reduction modulo $I^{[n+1]}$ for all $n \in \mathbb N$, any hyper-$q$-Taylor induces a $q$-Taylor structure.
-Conversely, if $M$ is a finitely presented $A$-module, then a $q$-Taylor structure on $M$ provides a \emph{formal $q$-Taylor map}
+\begin{proof} Thanks to propositions \ref{taylD} and \ref{eqTay}, it is sufficient to show that a $q$-Taylor structure is equivalent to a hyper-$q$-Taylor structure.
+By reduction modulo $I^{[n+1]}$ for all $n \in \mathbb N$, the latter will automatically induce the former.
+Conversely, since $M$ is finitely presented over $A$, a $q$-Taylor structure on $M$ provides a \emph{formal $q$-Taylor map}